danbev/learning-quantum-computing/README.md

 I guess).

 So a classic bit can store either a 0 or a 1.
-A qbit can store a 0 and a 1 at the same time (2¹ = 2)
+A qubit can store a 0 and a 1 at the same time (2¹ = 2)

 A 2-bit classic computer can store store:
 ```